esaidh266/Algorithm-for-classifying-hate-expressions-by-type-in-Spanish/README.md

 - hate_type_model: In this folder, we find the files necessary to build the model:
    - config.json: JSON file with the configuration of the trained model.
-   - pytorch_model.bin: This file contains the model's neural network weights in binary format compatible with PyTorch.
+   - pytorch_model.bin: This file contains the model's neural network weights in PyTorch-compatible binary format.
+This file should be downloaded from https://acortar.link/rbCxiy and pasted into the hate_type_model folder.

 The dataset that has been used to build this library:
 - Said-Hung, Elias; Montero-Diaz, julio; Blanco, Xiomara; Ruiz-Iniesta, Almudena; Pérez Palau, Daniel; De Gregorio Vicente, Oscar; et al. (2024).
 Dataset usado para entrenamientos de modelos de algoritmos de clasificación de odio, por tipos e intensidades (Dataset used to train hate classification algorithm models by types and intensities). figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.26085700.v1